 From light-emitting diodes (LEDs) and xenon light to energy-saving bulbs and electromagnetic radiation from screens, all the "new light sources" that are designed to make our lives better and easier contain a higher proportion of blue light than the old traditional light bulbs.
 The different spectral composition of the light means that we are exposed to significantly more blue light than before.
 Could this be having a detrimental effect on our eyesight?

-It makes sense that clear eyeglass lenses do not require UV protection if we wear them mainly indoors.
-However, it is possible to get clear lenses with a blue light filter, such as DuraVision® Blue Protect.
+It is now possible to get clear lenses with a blue light filter, such as DuraVision® Blue Protect.
 But why should we?

 Blue light radiation from light sources or screens can be irritating or tiring for some people's eyes.
 A blue filter can provide people with sharper vision: the different wavelengths of visible light are refracted in slightly different ways by the cornea and crystalline lens, so not all of them strike the same focal point on the retina.
 Some people will be familiar with these phenomena – for example, the fact that it's easier to clearly see red at a distance and blue close up, or the way in which infographics with red, green and blue lines are more tiring to keep in focus than lines which are all shaded in the same or similar colors.

-DuraVision® BlueProtect is a lens coating for clear lenses which can be applied as an additional layer.
-It offers all the benefits of a traditional DuraVision® Premium coating by ZEISS, including optimized hardness in an easy-clean design.
-BlueProtect also includes a blue filter which attenuates blue light in the 390 to 440 nm band.
-That means improved visual comfort for anyone who wants protection against blue light during indoor activities without losing the beneficial effects of blue light in the 450 to 500 nm band!
-Eyeglasses with DuraVision® BlueProtect can be worn all day long, unless you choose to wear your sunglasses for outdoor activities or use PhotoFusion® lenses, which also offer 100% UV protection.
+DuraVision BlueProtect is a lens coating for clear lenses which can be applied as an additional layer to create blue light blocking glasses.
+It offers all the benefits of a traditional DuraVision Premium coating by ZEISS, including optimized hardness in an easy-clean design.
+BlueProtect also includes a blue filter which attenuates blue light in the 380 to approx. 450 nm band.
+That means improved visual comfort for anyone who wants protection against blue light during indoor activities without losing the beneficial effects of blue light in the approx. 450 to 500 nm band!
+Eyeglasses with DuraVision BlueProtect can be worn all day long, unless you choose to wear your sunglasses for outdoor activities or use PhotoFusion lenses, which also offer 100% UV protection.

 Tablets, smart phones and other digital displays are not only changing the light spectrum we are exposed to – they are also changing our visual behavior.
 It's important to recognize that we are spending far more time looking at things "close up" than we did before.
 That's often because the background brightness is too low.
 This is even a problem among children: "school myopia" refers to the increasing propensity of children to suffer from short-sightedness once they start school.